jdcasey/jdcasey.github.io/about.md

 ### Personally

 I'm a hacker with a 3D printer and just enough knowledge of electronics to start a fire without a soldering iron.
-I'm interested in hacking everything that looks like it could work a little better than it does.
+I'm interested in hacking everything that looks like it could work a little better with a little *tweak*.

 I'm passionate about my coffee.